documentationfor yFiles for HTML 3.0.0.1

 The types of items that can be copied and pasted.

-The clipboard can be extensively customized in nearly all aspects, which is described in Customizing the Clipboard.
+You can extensively customize the clipboard in nearly all aspects, which is described in Customizing the Clipboard.

 Undo and Redo

-yFiles for HTML offers comprehensive support for undoing and redoing graph modifications.
-Everything that can be changed on a graph can be undone too.
-Such modifications can be single changes, e.g. adding a node, or composite changes where many items change at once, e.g. moving multiple items.
-There is no limit to how many operations can be undone, except available memory.
+yFiles for HTML provides full support for undoing and redoing graph modifications.
+Any change made to a graph can be undone.
+These modifications can range from single actions, such as adding a node, to composite actions where multiple items change at once, such as moving several items.
+The number of undoable operations is limited only by the available memory.

 Keyboard shortcuts for Undo and Redo are provided by GraphEditorInputMode.
-Undo uses Ctrl+Z, and Redo can be invoked with Ctrl+Y.
+The default shortcut for Undo is Ctrl+Z, and for Redo it is Ctrl+Y.

 Undo and Redo support is disabled by default.
-To turn it on you need to enable it on the graph setting undoEngineEnabled to true:
+To enable it, use the undoEngineEnabled property on the graph:

 Enabling undo support on a graph